Nashville officer in shooting loses police power amid review

 NASHVILLE, Tenn.
-(AP) — Nashville’s police chief stripped an officer of his policing authority Friday after he fired the final two shots to end a fatal highway standoff in which nine officers opened fire on a man who stopped traffic while holding a box cutter.
+(AP) — Nashville’s police chief stripped an officer of policing authority Friday after he fired the final two shots to end a fatal interstate highway standoff in which nine officers opened fire on a man holding a box cutter.

-Authorities on Thursday afternoon had pleaded with Landon Eastep to surrender while they kept their guns drawn, but fatally shot him when he pulled another shiny object from his pocket and pointed it at police as if ready to shoot.
+Authorities had pleaded during the traffic-stopping encounter with Landon Eastep to surrender Thursday while they kept their guns drawn, but fatally shot him when he pulled another shiny object from his pocket and pointed it at police as if ready to shoot.
 That object turned out not to be a gun.

-Police released body camera footage and identified the officers involved within hours of the shooting of the 37-year-old Nashville man along Interstate 65.

-Attorney Joy Kimbrough called the shooting a “firing squad execution,” and tweeted that Eastep’s family would speak at a news conference Friday evening.
+“Mr. Eastep was executed yesterday afternoon," said Joy Kimbrough, an attorney for the man's wife Chelesy, who sobbed quietly during a Friday news conference surrounded by community advocates.
+“He was sitting on a guardrail.
+He was not bothering anyone.”

+Kimbrough wondered how what should have been a welfare check turned into a situation in which Eastep is estimated to have been shot 30 times.

 People are also reading…

+By Friday, Nashville Police Chief John Drake announced he had ordered the department to decommission — meaning to strip policing power — from Officer Brian Murphy while the shooting is reviewed by the Tennessee Bureau of Investigation, or TBI.

+Police say Murphy, a 25-year veteran of the force, fired the last two shots from a rifle.
+The other five Metro Nashville officers who fired were placed on routine administrative assignment, pending the TBI review.

-Additionally, Drake ordered the department's training academy to review the response in the incident.
+Drake also ordered the department's training academy to review the law enforcement response.

 Academy staff will "thoroughly examine how our officers positioned themselves in this multi-agency response and as well review the tactics and procedures used in relation to those that we teach,” Drake said in a news release.
 “I am saddened by any loss of life, and I send my condolences to the Eastep family.”